Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     a.
 This line of code pauses the program, displays the prompt "Rock, paper, or scissor?", and waits for a player to type something into the program.

-    b. lower() is a method that returns the lowercase string from the given string.
+    b. .lower() is a String method that returns the lowercase string from the given string.
 In this case, any string that the user inputs will always be lowercase.

     c.
 For example, "rOcK" will be "rock" when .lower() is used.
 This reduces the chance of user error by narrowing down the user input.